sonthonaxrk/b2c2_test/README.md

 plug-in is needed (this is how data classes, attrs, and ctypes are supported in MyPy).

 With this plug-in you can use static analysis to verify you are using the API correctly (as long as the OpenAPI specification is correct).

+# Ways I would improve this

+This is the first time I used ipywigets like this, and the first time I used asyncio (In previous projects I tended to use eventlets because of asyncio's immature ecosystem).
+I have also taken a break from programming for a few months, so I was a bit rusty.

+### Logging

+The logging can be improved.
+Loggers should have been preconfigured to write to a file that logs the client identifier (perhaps part of the API key), and requests should log the request_id.

+### Error handling

+I think error handling for the RESTful operations is okay.
+Raising HTTP errors is generally enough for application developers.
+Errors also contain the raw error response object for introspection.

+I also implemented decent error handling for the WebSocket client, that relies on `future.set_exeception()`.

+However, error handling on the GUI is poor.
+I probably should have written an error dialogue, and I should have caught more possible errors.
+Async tasks erroring out is also poorly handled (Partly because developing with AsyncIO in Jupyter was quite difficult - as the event loop runs in a different context to your cell).

+### Improving the GUI API and UX

+One problem is the GUI's reliance on globals.
+This can be a problem because the notebook will have an ephemeral state.
+On reflection, if I had not already submitted this test, I would make the GUI action methods asynchronous, allowing you to do something like this:

+	In  [1]:

+	async def quote_selection_workflow():
+		instrument_selector = client.gui.instrument_selector()

+		while True:
+			# Set the cell output to the instrument selector
+			display(instrument_selector)

+			# Wait for user input
+			quote = await instrument_selector.request_for_quote()

+			# Now set the input to the quote

+			if is_quote_all_good(quote):
+				quote.execute()
+			else:
+				# Something is wrong with the quote
+				# give the user some time to review it
+				display(quote)
+				await quote.expiry_or_execution()

+			# Rinse and repeat

+	await quote_selection_workflow()

+	Out [1]:

+		.... result of display...

+This would constitute GUI building blocks that can be composed into workflows for traders.
+Something that I think could be really useful.